 The Mega Drive Mini locks into place on top of the Mega CD, while the Super 32X slots into its cartridge slot. the Sonic cartridge can be connected to the Sonic & Knuckles cartridge, which can then be slotted into the 32X.

-The end result is the “Mega Drive Tower”, an obvious product of the 90’s, a beautiful abomination coveted by many yet obtained by few Mega Drive owners.
+The end result is the “Mega Drive Tower”, an obvious product of the 90’s, a beautiful abomination that was coveted by many yet owned by few Mega Drive owners.